Quantitative Analysis of a Transient Dynamics of a Gene Regulatory Network: Effect of the baseline production

-In summary, the baseline production ameliorates the effect of the stochastic noise in that $p^{\rm st}_m > 0$ for $m>0$, but for sufficiently small $\epsilon$, the qualitative behavior of the probability distribution is similar to that for $\epsilon=0$: At early times, the probability distribution converges to a quasi-steady distribution dominated by the stable fixed point, but the stable fixed point is almost erased in the limit of $t \to \infty$, although not completely destroyed.
-When $\epsilon$ is large enough so that the peak of $p^{\rm st}_m(\epsilon)$ around the stable fixed point is comparable to $p^{\rm st}_0(\epsilon)$ , we have a bistability driven by the stochastic noise in the limit of $t \to \infty$.
+In summary, the baseline production ameliorates the effect of the stochastic noise in that $p^{\rm st}_m > 0$ for $m>0$, but for sufficiently small $\epsilon$, the qualitative behavior of the probability distribution is similar to that for $\epsilon=0$: at early times, the probability distribution converges to a quasi-steady distribution dominated by the stable fixed point, but the stable fixed point is almost erased in the limit of $t \to \infty$, although not completely destroyed.
+When $\epsilon$ is large enough so that the peak of $p^{\rm st}_m(\epsilon)$ around the stable fixed point is comparable to $p^{\rm st}_0(\epsilon)$ , we have a bistability driven by the stochastic noise in the limit of $t \to \infty$~\cite{fried}.
 For both of these cases, the deterministic rate equation describes the average behavior of the system only at early times.
 When $\epsilon$ is too large, then the effect of the baseline production dominates that of the stochastic noise in that $p_0^{\rm st}(\epsilon)$ is now smaller than the peak of $p^{\rm st}_m(\epsilon)$ at the stable fixed point.
 Then the deterministic rate equation description is valid throughout all the time scales, as long as the average behavior is concerned.

-It has been previously noted that the effect of noise and the baseline production is opposite, the former and the latter favoring the binary and the graded responses, respectively, to the change of the production and/or the decay rates~\cite{taba}.
-As we will discuss in the next section, we can interpret our result in terms of shifts of the positions of the fixed points, and again, the stochastic noise and the baseline production tend to shift them in the opposite directions.
+Therefore, the effect of the baseline production is to oppose that of the stochastic noise.
+The stochastic noise and the baseline production have also been shown to exhibit opposite effects on the response to the the change of the production and/or the decay rates , the former and the latter favoring the binary and the graded responses, respectively~\cite{taba}.